 1. All Commonwealth schools adopt a cursive reading and writing curriculum. ('21) 2.
 The Pennsylvania Department of Education establish a priority list of programs to preserve for school districts, with intracurricular activities ranking higher than extracurricular sports.
 Schools that eliminate priority programs would result in further capping of local taxing ability. ('21) 3.
-Driver education be required curriculum in public schools. ('21) 4.
+Driver education be required curriculum in public schools, with a component educating drivers on the hazards of agricultural and horse drawn equipment on the road. ('23) 4.
 Critical race theory not be taught in schools. ('21) 5.
-The development of a civics/government curriculum to teach students about local, state, and national government. ('22)
+The development of a civics/government curriculum to teach students about local, state, and national government. ('22) 6.
+Schools be required to offer curriculum on personal finances. ('23)